How to get a wheelchair

 A Wizzybug is a powered wheelchair provided free of charge to young children in the UK.

-Do not apply for a grant from a charity or trust unless you’ve checked if it will affect your means-tested benefits.
+Check if applying for a grant from a charity or trust will affect your means-tested benefits.
 These are benefits based on your savings and income.

 Talk about your options with your occupational therapist, care manager or local disability information and advice organisation.